chadnpc/dotnet-install-script/README.md

 # dotnet-install-script

 A custom cross-platform compatible PowerShell script to install the .NET SDK and Runtime.

-This script is intended primarily for Continuous Integration (CI) scenarios where you need to install without user interaction, without admin rights, and where it doesn't need to persist.
+This script is intended primarily for CI scenarios where you need to install without user interaction, without admin rights, and where it doesn't need to persist.

 ## Usage